-- iPhone X: Press the Side button and the Volume Up button simultaneously
+- iPhone with Face ID: Press the Side button and the Volume Up button simultaneously

-- Other iOS devices: Press the Home button and the Sleep/Wake button simultaneously
+- iPhone with Home button: Press the Home button and the Sleep/Wake button simultaneously

-2) Access your Instant Markup tools by tapping a thumbnail that appears for a few seconds in the lower-left corner of the screen right after taking a screenshot.
+2) Access your Instant Markup tools by tapping the thumbnail that appears for a few seconds in the lower-left corner of the screen right after taking a screenshot.

-- Crop—To crop out unwanted parts of the screenshot, just drag the blue online.
+- Crop: To crop out unwanted parts of the screenshot, just drag the four lines.

 Markup includes other annotation and editing tools as well.